 There's also a second SDK which helps saving content in Contentful.

-There's a number of sample apps which show how to handle the basic concepts that also contribute to developing with Contentful faster.
+There's a lot of sample apps, which show how to handle the basic concepts that also contribute to developing with Contentful faster.

 Documentation and tutorials

 The documentation includes both comprehensive API reference and an overview of the core concepts used in Contentful, while the tutorials explain in detail how to get certain things done.